How to Hire a Dedicated Remote Development Team in 2026

 Step 2: Set a Realistic Budget

 Dedicated remote teams in Latin America typically cost $4,500 to $8,500 per developer per month depending on role and seniority.
 A five-person team runs $22,500 to $42,500 per month — compared to $60,000 to $75,000 per month for equivalent U.S. contractors.
-Eastern European teams run similarly.
-Budget also for the engagement setup period: discovery, onboarding, and ramp-up typically take two to four weeks before the team reaches full sprint velocity.
+Our nearshore software development cost guide covers rates by country and seniority level in detail.
+Budget also for the setup period: discovery, onboarding, and ramp-up typically take two to four weeks before the team reaches full sprint velocity.

 Step 3: Choose Your Region Based on Collaboration Needs